 Full change of ownership

-The new owner of the international registration must still maintain entitlement under the Madrid Protocol.
+The new owner of the international registration must still maintain entitlement under the Madrid System.
 This means they must either:

 - live in a member country